The Photochemical Birth of the Hydrated Electron in Liquid Water: Results and Discussion

 Figure \ref{fig:fluorescence}\textbf{A} shows the experimental emission spectrum along with our calculated $S_1 \to S_0$ energy gaps, evaluated for configurations with both large and small electron gyration radius.
 As the excess electron becomes more localized, transitioning from a larger to a smaller gyration radius, the energy gap decreases from an average of 2.4 to 1.3 eV (516 to 954 nm).
 Interestingly, the experimental emission spectrum is in excellent agreement with our predictions in both peak position and spectral width, especially for configurations with smaller gyration radius.
 This observation supports previous interpretations from experimental\cite{tauber2001fluorescence} and theoretical studies\cite{schwartz1995exploration,farr2017temperature}, suggesting that emission occurs from a broad ensemble of transient excited state geometries rather than from a single well-defined minimum.
 It is important to highlight that our theoretical spectrum reflects the recombination of the electron, since we describe the final electronic ground state as a closed shell (see Computational Methods).
 In contrast, the experimental measurements capture emission from the excited state of the hydrated electron without identifying the final state\cite{tauber2001fluorescence}, which could involve either recombination or hydrated electron in the ground state.
 Therefore, while the agreement between our results and the experimental data is encouraging, it should be considered preliminary.
 A more detailed investigation of these optical properties is necessary and lies beyond the scope of this study.
 However, our findings provide a valuable framework that could guide future experimental and theoretical efforts aimed at confirming and better understanding the emission behavior of the hydrated electron.

-In order to ensure that these features are not sensitive to the choice of our ROKS method used for the simulation of the excited state, we re-examined the energy gap along the time for one representative trajectory undergoing the PCET mechanism using TDDFT approach.
-Figure \ref{fig:fluorescence}\textbf{B} shows that the two approaches are in excellent agreement, with an average deviation of only 0.2 eV.
-We also examined the particle orbital obtained from TDDFT and compared it with the spin density from ROKS.
-As shown in the inset of Figure \ref{fig:fluorescence}\textbf{B}, both orbitals exhibit a similar spatial distribution and involving the same water molecules in the first solvation shell of the electron.
-We also computed the emission spectrum for the last 300 fs of the same trajectory using the energy gaps and oscillator strengths obtained from TDDFT (Figure \ref{fig:fluorescence}\textbf{C}).
+In order to ensure that these features are not sensitive to the choice of our ROKS method used for the simulation of the excited state, we computed the emission spectrum for the last 300 fs of a representative PCET trajectory using the energy gaps and oscillator strengths obtained from TDDFT (Figure \ref{fig:fluorescence}\textbf{B}).
 While the spectrum is not fully converged due to limited sampling, the resulting peak at 1.7 eV closely matches ROKS calculated and experimental emission peak.
+Additional validations for both mechanisms are provided in the next section.